 Biochemicals/Nutrients in stress this month:

 Potassium Phosphate Cell Salt: We have not seen cell salts in a while.
 Not often talked about in general, or even alternative media, they are really amazing.
 Little tiny pills work from the cellular level to support your body, in its efforts to self-maintain and self-heal, in so many ways.
-This particular cell salt works particularly in the nerves and muscles of the body, helping the body to address such things as nervousness, such as so-called "nervous heart trouble", melancholy, and sleep discomfort, as well as learning disorders.
-Source: “No. 5.
+This particular cell salt works particularly in the nerves and muscles of the body, helping the body to address such things as nervousness, so-called "nervous heart trouble," melancholy, and sleep discomfort, as well as learning disorders.
+Source: Schuessler Cell Salts - “No. 5.
 (6) Potassium phosphate - Kali Phos”

 Arginine: This is an amino acid that has been found to have a powerful impact on several body systems and is used in certain medications (Ibuprofen) and in the following medical treatments: